 Geometry is explored by using geometric shapes and patterns in free hand form drawings, beautifully shaded.

 The children’s strong rhythmical memory enables the beauty of language to be cultivated.
 The pupils recite and sing texts and verses from the various cultural epochs.
 These, as well as stories, form the basis of the narrative content and some of their reading material as well.
 The 11-year-old learns to differentiate between their own opinion and the opinion of others.
 This can be done through using direct speech exactly and through the active and passive form of the verb.

-ENGLISH: Myths and epics of Greece provide the subject matter for telling, reading, writing and drama.
+ENGLISH: Myths and epics of Ancient Civilisations like India, Persia, Mesopotamia, Egypt and Greece provide the subject matter for telling, reading, writing and drama.
 Active and passive building.
 Speech formation.